In order to be eligible for Career Development Bridgeout Support, students must be a junior or senior student according to the registrar.

 How to apply:

 Seniors interested in job interview(s) or job relocation funding must submit an application with supporting documentation, as noted above.
-If you have met with Amanda Tudor, Director of Career Development, already, please email her inquiring about this grant.
+If you have met with Chantal Nizigiyimana, Career Development Associate, already, please email her inquiring about this grant.

-If you have not met with Amanda to discuss your career plans, please schedule a 1-1 appointment via Handshake.
+If you have not met with Chantal to discuss your career plans, please schedule a 1-1 appointment via Handshake.

-Applications can only be obtained from the Director of Career Development.
+Applications can only be obtained from the Career Development Associate.

 Question: What is the process for preparing for and taking the GRE due to the COVID-19 quarantine?